numpy/numpy/doc/source/dev/development_environment.rst

     >end
     sys.version_info(major=3, minor=7, micro=0, releaselevel='final', serial=0)

+Most python builds do not include debug symbols and are built with compiler optimizations enabled.
+To get the best debugging experience using a debug build of Python is encouraged, see :ref:`advanced_debugging`.

 Next you need to write a Python script that invokes the C code whose execution you want to debug.
 For instance ``mytest.py``::